EtienneCmb/visbrain/docs/sleep.rst

 Scoring
 ~~~~~~~

-Sleep offer three possibilities to score the hypnogram, during the :ref:`navigation` using shortcuts, manually using the :ref:`scoretable` or in :ref:`liveedit`.
+Sleep offers three possibilities to score the hypnogram, during the :ref:`navigation` using shortcuts, manually using the :ref:`scoretable` or in :ref:`liveedit`.

 .. figure::  picture/Sleep_scoring.png
    :align:   center